Ki Aikido

 The goal is not just a strong body, but a strong mind—developed through forms, breathing exercises, and meditation working together.

-Development is the cornerstone of our practice, where we learn effective methods of relaxation and Ki cultivation aimed at improving overall physical and mental health.
+Development is the cornerstone of our practice, where we practice effective methods of relaxation and Ki cultivation aimed at improving overall physical and mental health.

 The study and development of Ki builds a strong foundation for Aikido practice while enhancing your wellbeing in all aspects of life.